-The program matches DPH residents to primary training sites that are located at NYU Lutheran Dental Medicine-affiliated community health centers or other sites.
+The program matches DPH residents to training sites that are located at affiliated community health centers or schools of dentistry.
 The availability of these training sites is subject to change each year so the candidate should contact the Program Director to confirm current availability.

-NYU Lutheran Dental Medicine's DPH residency will provide an excellent opportunity for candidate residents to develop skills related to the development, management, and evaluation of oral health programs in general and more specifically as those programs impact community health centers programs.
+The DPH residency provides an excellent opportunity for residents to develop skills related to the development, management, and evaluation of oral health programs in general and more specifically as those programs impact community health centers programs.

 The DPH residency emphasizes the practical aspect of dental public health.
 Residents will spend the majority of their time developing and implementing one or more projects that are consistent with the interests of the resident and that also provide a tangible benefit to the host health center.
 These projects may include the development of preventive and outreach programs to improve access, projects to improve the management practices of the dental program, need assessments and program evaluations.
 Residents will develop the projects in collaboration with the academic advisor and the health center staff.

 Residents will also take several didactic courses that cover the full range of DPH competencies.
-These courses are provided via video conference, so all DPH residents can participate, regardless of their geographic location.
-Residents will also learn about the public health system beyond the health center by participating in Supervised Field Experiences at public health agencies and organizations.
+These courses are provided via video teleconference, so all DPH residents can participate, regardless of their geographic location.
+Residents will also learn about the public health system beyond the health center by participating in Supervised Field Experiences at public health agencies.

-The NYU Lutheran Dental Medicine DPH Residency prepares the resident to acquire the competencies required by the American Board of Dental Public Health (ABDPH).
-At the beginning of the residency, the resident and the Resident Advisor jointly assess the resident’s mastery level for each of the competencies.
+DPH Residency teaches competencies required by the American Board of Dental Public Health (ABDPH).
+At the beginning of the residency, the resident and the Resident Advisor jointly assess the resident’s proficiency level for each of the competencies.
 Based on this assessment of the resident’s strengths and weaknesses, the Resident and Resident Advisor develop an individualized Curriculum Plan that guides the resident’s program.